naymspace/docker-machine-driver-profitbricks/README.md

 # ProfitBricks Docker Machine Driver

-This is the official Docker Machine driver for ProfitBricks
+This is a fork of the [official Docker Machine driver for ProfitBricks](https://github.com/profitbricks/docker-machine-driver-profitbricks)

+## Changes to upstream repository
+* Add 'profitbricks-datacenter' option to specify an existing datacenter
+  * Instead of creating a new datacenter, use an already existing datacenter for the created server.
+  * When removing the server, only delete the created server and the created volume instead of the whole datacenter.
+* Minor fixes

 ## Install and Run the ProfitBricks Docker Machine Driver